pachterlab/gget/docs/src/search.md

-Jupyter Lab / Google Colab arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
-Flags are True/False arguments in Jupyter Lab / Google Colab.
+Python arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
+Flags are True/False arguments in Python.
 The manual for any gget tool can be called from the command-line using the `-h` `--help` flag.

 ## gget search 🔎
 Fetch genes and transcripts from [Ensembl](https://www.ensembl.org/) using free-form search terms.
-Return format: JSON (command-line) or data frame/CSV (Jupyter Lab / Google Colab).
+Return format: JSON (command-line) or data frame/CSV (Python).

 **Positional argument**
 `searchwords`